Mintaro, South Australia: Governance and demographics

+Economy

 Agriculture

 Primarily an agricultural community, Mintaro is surrounded by mixed-use farmland and vineyards.
 Both are a vital part of the region and South Australia's economy.
 The main type of farming is pastoralism.
 Seasonally, wheat and canola fields are a common sight in the Mintaro region.

 The Clare Valley is one of Australia's oldest wine-producing areas, with a wine-making history dating back over 150 years.
 Celebrated for its Riesling, the region also produces many other wine styles, including Cabernet Sauvignon and Shiraz.
 Today, there are more than 5,000 hectares under vine, and over 40 cellar door outlets.